Mj-Werner/EE551/README.md

 Sam Bernhardt (sbernhar@stevens.edu)

 This program is designed to help coastal engineers identify coastline locations from imagery of sites of interest.

+## Problem description:
 Erosion and accretion processes are constantly shaping and reshaping coastlines.
 Coastal engineers can use this program to track this change over a given period of time.

 ## Execution and usage:
 To install the required packages, run the program